Skip to main content

 Temporarily switch the live screen to a headless desktop for human interaction.

 The entire off-screen desktop (and the apps running on it) becomes interactive and visible, so a person can complete a LOGIN or any manual step.
-Call hide_headless_desktop to switch back to the normal desktop afterwards.
+A topmost, non-dismissible banner explains what to do and provides an EMERGENCY EXIT button that immediately restores the normal desktop.
+Call hide_headless_desktop to switch back normally afterwards.

 Input Schema